William Barr: Intervention in cases of Trump associates

 In the spring of 2019, Barr reportedly attempted to undermine the conviction of Trump fixer Michael Cohen for campaign finance violations, detailed The New York Times in June 2020.
 Barr reportedly raised doubts multiple times about the validity of the charges against Cohen, including requesting the Office of Legal Counsel to draft a memo with legal arguments which could have helped Cohen's case.
 Barr's efforts were reportedly stemmed by the prosecutors of the Southern District of New York.
 Ultimately, Cohen's conviction was not changed.

 In February 2020, President Trump directly referenced Barr in the Justice Department's intercession in recommending a lighter sentence for Trump's associate and old friend Roger Stone.
 Trump's tweet stated: "Congratulations to Attorney General Bill Barr for taking charge of a case that was totally out of control and perhaps should not have even been brought."
 Initially, four career prosecutors had recommended that Stone serve a jail term of between seven and nine years.
 A Trump tweet followed: "Cannot allow this miscarriage of justice!" – after which the department recommended an unspecified jail term.
 The department claimed that this later decision was made without consulting the White House.
 The prosecutors resigned from the case as a result, with one choosing to leave the department.

 Barr affirmed that he had made the decision in the Stone case to change the sentencing memo.
 Barr said Trump had not asked him to step in, but noted that Trump's tweets and public comments make it impossible for the attorney general to do his job.
 "I think it's time to stop the tweeting about Department of Justice criminal cases," Barr said.
 Barr's rebuke of Trump's use of Twitter for interference in DOJ matters were seen as a rare departure from his usual unwavering support of the president.
 Barr's comments followed criticism of the department for its poor handling of the sentencing of Roger Stone after DOJ actions seen as favorable to Trump and his allies.
-Days later, more than 2,000 former DOJ employees signed a letter calling for Barr's resignation. while the Federal Judges Association of over a thousand federal jurists called an emergency meeting for February 18 to discuss their concerns about the intervention of Trump and Justice Department officials in politically sensitive cases.
+Days later, a bipartisan group of more than 2,000 former DOJ employees signed a letter calling for Barr's resignation. while the Federal Judges Association of over a thousand federal jurists called an emergency meeting for February 18 to discuss their concerns about the intervention of Trump and Justice Department officials in politically sensitive cases.
 Despite Barr's rebuke of Trump, days later the president resumed denouncing the prosecutors, the judge, and the jury foreperson in the Stone case, while acknowledging that his comments made Barr's job harder.
 After granting several pardons, Trump also labeled himself as the country's "chief law enforcement officer", a description usually reserved for the attorney general.